Choose from hiking, running, cycling or a combination of all three.

 For example if you 'sign up' to a challenge on a desktop and then view your activity on your smartphone then you'll also need to 'sign up' on your smartphone.

-We have selected Strava as our activity tracking solution.
-Strava allows the use of activity data and the photos you upload into the Strava App.
+No, sorry.
+We’ve chosen Strava as it allows the use of activity data and the photos you upload into the Strava App.
 At this time we have no plans to integrate other fitness apps.

 Please contact support if you have any questions.